charlielobster/CUDA_NekRS/README.md

 Support scripts and documentation for CUDA NekRS installation on Ubuntu 24.04.3 LTS

-I've tried to make this document self-contained, so although I include links I've used for reference, you shouldn't have to follow them for finding any scripting comands or additional required steps.
+I've tried to make this document self-contained, so although I will mention links I've used for reference, it isn't necessary to follow them for additional required steps.

-First, flash a hard drive with Ubuntu and boot into it
+First, flash a hard drive with Ubuntu and boot into it:

   Inside your Windows instance, download the Ubuntu 24.04.3 iso file

   Go to https://ubuntu.com/download/desktop and click the green button

-  Balena Etcher stopped working for me after a couple of times, so I switched to Rufus.
+  Note that Balena Etcher stopped working for me after a couple of times, so I switched to Rufus.
 Follow these directions:

   https://ubuntu.com/tutorials/create-a-usb-stick-on-windows

   From your BIOS, boot from the USB drive and install to the target drive

-  In my case, it became necessary to unclick the "Install latest Graphics and Wifi hardware drivers" during the install.
+  Leave the "Install latest Graphics and Wifi hardware drivers" unclicked during the install.
-  Apparently I experienced errors replacing Ubuntu's proprietary GPU drivers so that it could sync up with the CUDA Toolkit.
+  I experienced errors replacing Ubuntu's proprietary GPU drivers so that it would sync up with the CUDA Toolkit libraries.
-  There is fix out there for that issue, but I'd rather not add more steps to this Readme.
+  There is fix out there for that issue, but not in this Readme.

 Now, Install CUDA Toolkit, drivers, and related development tools, taken from these links: